 Please see examples of legal cases against documentary filmmakers at the end of this section.

 We encourage all film teams to think about their legal needs early on a production and engage a lawyer to advise as the production unfolds, rather than waiting until deep in the edit to consult, at which point it may be too late or very expensive to get the film legally safe and the Errors & Omissions (E&O) insurance in place.
 An E&O policy is usually a mandatory requirement for many funders and distributors who will require evidence of such a policy being in place before a film is published or otherwise exploited.

 Horses for Courses

-If you identify that there may be legal issues with your film, consider what type of lawyer is best placed to help you as dependent on need - be it a media lawyer to help with copyright or defamation, a human rights lawyer to represent one of your subjects who might be under threat or a lawyer in the country you are filming in to act on the behalf of you and your team.
+If you identify that there may be legal issues with your film, consider what type of lawyer is best placed to help you dependent on need - be it a media lawyer to help with copyright or defamation; a human rights lawyer to represent one of your subjects who might be under threat; or a lawyer in the country you are filming in to act on the behalf of you and your team.
 If you are not yet working with a lawyer, work through the discussion points in this section to help identify the type of assistance you might require.

-Having identified a lawyer to work with, being clear and transparent with them about what you want to achieve and how you want to achieve it is important - concealing information or intentions sets a bad precedent and is unlikely to be helpful as you build a dynamic with this potentially key member of your team.
+Having identified a lawyer to work with, being clear and transparent with them about what you want to achieve and how you want to achieve it is important - concealing information or intentions sets a bad precedent and is unlikely to be helpful as you build trust with this potentially key member of your team.

 Can't Afford a Lawyer / Can't Afford Not to Have One